yash-m-hanj/CustomKeyboard/README.md

 # CustomKeyboard

-It is just a custom keyboard which I have designed just for learning purpose.
+It is just a custom keyboard for android which I have designed just for learning purpose.
+It is made with KeyboardView and Keyboard classes.